VizierDB/web-api-async/doc/configuration.md

 Vizier API Configuration
 ========================

-The Vizier API is configured using a configuration object that contains (i) API parameters and default settings for the Web service, (ii) definition of the execution environment for data curation workflows, (iii) the list of available packages and their respective configuration parameters, and (iv) additional server specific information (e.g., the log file folder).
+The Vizier API is configured using a configuration object that contains (i) API parameters and default settings for the Web service, (ii) definition of the execution engine for data curation workflows, and (iii) additional server specific information (e.g., the log file folder).

 Configuration Parameters